ibbykay/CatalystClueTracker/README.md

 ### Factory Reset

 - This can be used to fully reset everything on the app.
 Bringing back to a "fresh install" state.

+### Credits
+Thanks to ZeroGwafa as 99% of the code is based off his project